School closed after Covid outbreak

 - Credit: GOOGLE STREET VIEW

-A Wisbech school is closed due to a number of pupils testing positive for Covid-19.
+A school is closed due to coronavirus cases "across all school bubbles".

+Townley School and Preschool at Christchurch announced the closure on its website and in an email to parents.

 The school has asked parents to email office@townley.cambs.sch.uk if they require any assistance.

-"If your child displays ANY symptoms of coronavirus, please book a PCR test and inform school immediately," say the school.
+"If your child displays ANY symptoms of coronavirus, please book a PCR test and inform school immediately," says the school.